pysat/pysatEcosystem_Template/CONTRIBUTING.md

    `pysat` follows the [numpy development workflow](https://numpy.org/doc/stable/dev/development_workflow.html), see the discussion there for a full list of this shorthand notation.

-8. Once you are happy with the local changes, push to Github:
+9. Once you are happy with the local changes, push to Github:
    ```
    git push origin name-of-your-bugfix-or-feature
    ```
    Note that each push will trigger the Continuous Integration workflow.

-9. Submit a pull request through the GitHub website.
+10. Submit a pull request through the GitHub website.
 Pull requests should be made to the ``develop`` branch.
+Note that automated tests will be run on github actions, but these must be initialized by a member of the pysat team.

 Pull Request Guidelines